igormesaros84/examples/Containers/Docker.md

 #### Initialize the swarm, the node where you run this will be the lead swarm manager.

+Run this on the VM that will be the lead manager

 ```powershell
 docker swarm init --advertise-addr 192.168.64.19
 ```